Madr8/Warehouse-simulation-system/README.md

 Created by: Mina Farid
-💼 Background: 11 Years experience in Warehousing , operation , Logistics + CS/IT Junior B.S Graduate
+Background: 11 Years experience in Warehousing , operation , Logistics + CS/IT Junior B.S Graduate
-🔗 Let’s connect ideas and operations through code.
-I am currently looking for an internship in where I can apply my technical and soft skills, learn from a great team, and continue growing in the tech industry
+Let’s connect  I am currently looking for an internship in where I can apply my technical and soft skills, learn from a great team, and continue growing in the tech industry